sharktacos/OpenColorIO-configs/docs/Premiere.md

 Broadly speaking Premiere is a great software for editing, but is limited in it's ability to debayer camera RAW files.
 Premiere can *not* properly debayer the following.
 For these Resolve will need to be used, which can debayer all camera RAW formats.

-- Black Magic (.BRAW)
+- Black Magic (.BRAW) - Cannot read at all.
-- CinemaDNG
+- CinemaDNG - Reads in Rec.709 only
-- ProRes RAW
+- ProRes RAW - Reads in Rec.709 only

 That said, Premiere can debayer camera RAW files from: